kuzzleio/computed-fields-plugin/README.md

 The boilerplate demonstrates each feature of a Core Plugin.

-**Note.** The boilerplate code of authentication strategy is deactivated as it would override the current `local` strategy activated by default on Kuzzle.
-The code is present but commented in the `init` function.
-Use this code carefully to avoid breaking the `local` authentication strategy.

 ## Plugin development

 This plugin is useful only if you use it as the starting point of your work.
 It's a boilerplate.